rotty/cargo-audit-tags/README.md

 that tagged releases have no know security vulnerabilities in their dependencies.

+## Installation

+`cargo-audit-tags` is a self-contained Python script, requiring only a Python 3 installation; it has been tested on Python 3.7, but older versions of Python 3 *might* work as well.
+To install it, simply put the script somewhere in your PATH, and make sure it has executable permissions.

+## Description

 The set of release tags can be given via `--tags=PATTERN`; the pattern will be passed to `git tag -l`, by default all tags starting with "v" will be considered release tags.